Surgical Abortion Care

 - Signs and symptoms of depression.
 Hormonal changes after a pregnancy can cause depression that requires treatment.

 A follow-up exam may be done about 2 weeks after a surgical abortion.
 The exam may include:

 - A physical exam, to check the cervix and uterus.

 - A lab test to check for a low human chorionic gonadotropin (hCG) level, which means that the pregnancy has ended.

 - A blood test, to check for anemia.

 - A discussion of birth control use.
 If birth control measures were started immediately after the abortion procedure, the proper use of the method can be discussed again.
-If you had an intrauterine device (IUD) inserted at the time of the abortion procedure, you can discuss any questions you have with your doctor.
+If you had an intrauterine device (IUD) inserted at the time of the abortion procedure, you can discuss with your doctor any questions you have.